Leo Kottke: Later career

 In 2002, Kottke and Mike Gordon (the bassist from the band Phish, which was on an extended hiatus) collaborated on Clone, an album featuring instrumental work and vocals from both musicians.
 A second album from the pair, Sixty Six Steps, followed in 2005.
 The duo toured in support of both albums.
 In August 2020, Kottke and Gordon announced a new collaborative album, Noon, released that month on Megaplum/ATO Records.
 It was their first collaboration since Sixty Six Steps and Kottke's first studio album since 2005.

-Kottke received an honorary Doctorate in Music Performance from the University of Wisconsin–Milwaukee on May 18, 2008, where he gave the commencement address.
+Kottke received an honorary doctorate in music performance from the University of Wisconsin–Milwaukee on May 18, 2008, where he gave the commencement address.

 Tunings

-Kottke's guitars are often tuned unconventionally; early in his career he heavily used open tuning, while in recent years he has used more traditional settings but often tunes his guitars as many as two full steps below standard tuning.
+Kottke's guitars are often tuned unconventionally; early in his career, he heavily used open tuning, while in recent years, he has used more traditional settings, but often tunes his guitars as many as two full steps below standard tuning.

 Orchestral works, re-recordings, and other collaborations

 In 1976, Kottke collaborated with arranger Jack Nitzsche on the release Leo Kottke, which featured Kottke backed by a small orchestral section on a number of tracks.
 In the later part of his career, he has begun reworking and re-recording tunes he wrote and recorded in the early 1970s.
 For example, 1999's One Guitar No Vocals offered a new instrumental version of 1974's "Morning Is the Long Way Home", with the countermelody opened up from behind the vocal line, stripped of its original trippy lyrics.

-Kottke combined previously recorded tunes into new compositions, notably the mini-suite "Bigger Situation", also released on One Guitar No Vocals.
-In 1990, he and composer Stephen Paulus created Ice Fields, a work for amplified acoustic guitar and orchestra in a concerto format.
+Kottke combined previously recorded tunes into new compositions, notably the minisuite "Bigger Situation", also released on One Guitar No Vocals.
+In 1990, Kottke and composer Stephen Paulus created Ice Fields, a work for amplified acoustic guitar and orchestra in a concerto format.
 Ice Fields featured five movements, each based on an existing Kottke composition, with orchestral backing and interlude sections.
-It was premiered by Paulus's Atlanta Symphony Orchestra and has been performed occasionally since but has not been released on record, partly because of the high cost of producing a recording with a full orchestra.
+It was premiered by Paulus's Atlanta Symphony Orchestra, and has been performed occasionally since, but has not been released on record, partly because of the high cost of producing a recording with a full orchestra.